cgregurich/SoftwareRasterizer/thoughts.md

+WILO from 10/2 in remarkable.
+Check out Bresenham's video by NoBS Code!!
+Looks like it has really good animations

 Apparently a software rasterizer needs four things:
 * Matrix math (to project triangles/vertices in 3D space onto the 2D screen)
 * A clipping algorithm which rejects triangles that are offscreen and clips the onscreen ones against the screen boundaries